Distance From Vancouver: approximately 745 kilometers via Hwy 1

 was yet ahead, so the sign must have been moved.
 Exactly the same sign

-across the alpine for Jubilee Trail, however, but the overall direction
+across the alpine for Jubilee Trail, but the

 End of Trail Sign - Jubilee Trail near Wells BC